Monsuru-Caelus/CelsusIndustries-TheChallenge/README.md

 The Rewards

-1. The Prize: The top submission in each track will receive a $10,000 cash prize.
+This isn't a competition for a cash prize.
+The stakes are much higher than that.

-2. The Conversation: The top 5 submissions in each track are guaranteed a one-on-one deep-dive call with our founder to discuss your approach and the future of autonomous defense.
+The Conversation: The top 5 submissions in each track are guaranteed a one-on-one deep-dive call with me.
+We’ll discuss your approach, the future of autonomous defense, and where you see this technology going.

-3. The Ultimate Opportunity: For the best of the best, this is your audition to become a **founding pillar of Caelus Industries**.
-This isn't a job; it's a ground-floor opportunity to build something of consequence, with a significant equity stake to match.
+The Ultimate Opportunity: For the best of the best, this challenge is your path to becoming a founding pillar of Celsus Industries.
+This isn't a job offer; it's an invitation to take a seat at the table.
+The reward is a co-founding level equity stake and the chance to build something of true consequence from the ground up—a company that will be foundational to the security of our future.

+We aren't offering a prize.
+We're offering a mission.

 How to Participate